Moneylenders – MABS Investigates

 I have bad credit, so are moneylenders my only option?

-No, you may have access to other forms of credit but they are usually called high-risk loans.
+No. Access to other forms of credit are available.
+These forms of credit are usually called high-risk loans.

 Other options could be: